jamesdanielwhitford/replit.github.io/tutorials/42-build-a-robot-nft.md

 ![Creating a new Repl](/images/tutorials/42-robot-nft-ethereum/solidity-repl.png)

 The Solidity starter repl works a little differently from other repls you may have used in the past.
-Rather than running our repl every time we want to test out a new piece of code, we can run our repl once, to start it up, and it will automatically reload when changes are made to our Solidity code in contract.sol.
+Rather than running our repl every time we want to test out a new piece of code, we can run our repl once, to start it up, and it will automatically reload when changes are made to our Solidity code in `contract.sol`.

 The Solidity starter repl comes with a friendly web interface, built using the [web3 Ethereum JavaScript API](https://web3js.readthedocs.io/en/v1.5.2/), which we will use to deploy and interact with our contracts.
-We will deploy to Replit's testnet, a custom version of the Ethereum blockchain managed by Replit and optimised for testing.
+We will deploy to Replit Testnet, a custom version of the Ethereum blockchain managed by Replit and optimised for testing.

 ### Browser wallet

-We will need a browser-based web3 wallet to interact with the Replit testnet and our deployed contracts.
+We will need a browser-based web3 wallet to interact with the Replit Testnet and our deployed contracts.
 [MetaMask](https://metamask.io) is a popular and feature-rich wallet implemented as a WebExtension.
 You can install it from MetaMask's [download page](https://metamask.io/download/).
-Make sure you're using a supported browser – either Chrome, Firefox, Brave or Edge.
+Make sure you're using a supported browser – either Chrome, Firefox, Brave, or Edge.

 Once you've installed MetaMask, follow the prompts to create a wallet and sign in.
 MetaMask will give you a 12-word *secret recovery phrase* – this is your wallet's private key, and must be kept safe and secret.
 If you lose this phrase, you will not be able to access your wallet.
 If someone else finds it, they will.